 - fully trained by Aaron Mattes in advanced level AIS: Active Isolated Stretching

 Core Barre was not the first barre fitness class.
-Many existed before Core Barre was created.
-With so many pre-existing barre classes, I wondered why Monica felt she needed to create Core Barre.
+In fact, many existed before it.
+With so many pre-existing barre classes, I wondered why Monica felt she needed to create a new style of barre class.

 According to Shauna Smith Yates, Master Trainer for Systems of Smart Movement, Monica “saw a need for a barre certification that kept true to anatomical correctness and used small movements that would strengthen and keep the participant safe.”